top of page

 Stavoren might have been a straightforward choice to start ministering to the Frisians.
 A settlement accessed by the important waterways Vlie (also Fli) and Nagele.
 There, where the stream Nagele, flowing from the southeast, reached the Vlie, which continued to flow north into the North Sea, is where Stavoren started.
 Easily reachable over water from the town of Utrecht and from there connected with the River Rhine and the Continent.
 Also connected via the Vlie with the Wadden Sea and the wider North Sea and southern Scandinavia.
 Via land road, it was connected with the hinterland of Frisia all the way to Bentheim in Germany.
 Hence, not a backwater but people familiar with the world.

-unger turned out to be a stubborn Frisian.
-When all the bishops of Lotharingen and West Francia gathered in Aachen -finally- approved the dissolution of the marriage of King Lothar II and Teutberga, because the queen bore the king no children.
-Everyone but one: bishop Hunger.
+Hunger turned out to be a stubborn Frisian.
+When all the bishops of Lotharingen and West Francia gathered in Aachen and -finally- approved the dissolution of the marriage of King Lothar II and Teutberga, because the queen bore the king no children, there was one bishop who refused: Bishop Hunger.
 The Pope, however, supported Hunger and removed all the bishops of Trier and Cologne.
 Look who won the Hunger Games!
-Check our post A Frisian bishop who proceeded The Hunger Games.
+Check our blog post A Frisian bishop who proceeded The Hunger Games.

 Frisia in the Early Middle Ages by J.A.
 Mol (Stavoren at cross)

 When Odulf left Stavoren, a crowd gathered to receive a last sermon from him.
 Curiously enough, Odulf told the people they would return to heathendom again.
 He predicted that the Vikings would come to destroy Frisia and would carry off all the men and women.
 He predicted that when the stone before his house would roll on its own into the River Vlie, heathen pirates from the north would arrive.
-“Scitote quod sine humano labore devolvetur in flumen quod dicitur Fle” (‘know that it will roll into the river that is called Fle without human labour’).
+"Scitote quod sine humano labore devolvetur in flumen quod dicitur Fle" ('know that it will roll into the river that is called Fle without human labour').
 Only when the stone would roll back out off the water, again by itself, would Stavoren be freed from the Norsemen and would the people return to Christ.
-With this boost and shady prospect, rock star Odulf wished everyone all the best of luck, perhaps made a sign of the Cross, waved and sailed off.
+With this pep talk, rock star Odulf wished everyone all the best of luck with this shady prospect, perhaps made a hasty sign of the Cross, waved and sailed off.

 Odulf was very timely with his prophecy that the Vikings would come to attack the town of Stavoren, because it was not before the year 991 that they did.
 Whether the rolling stone did its magic is not told.